diego-jaramillo/Website-scraping-book/README.md

 # Website-scraping-book
 My own version of website scraping books' excercises

-I have done my own codes of the Website Scraping tool, I mix Beautifuoul Soup,
+These are my codes version related to the book Website Scraping with phyton, I use Beautiful soup, request and scrapy Selectors,